STDs, HIV & AIDS

 To help ensure early detection of STDs, consider getting regular screenings such as:

 - Pap tests.
-Get Pap tests every one to three years once you're sexually active or by the time you're 21 years old.
-Pap tests will detect changes to the cervix caused by HPV.
+Get Pap tests every one to three years, starting at 21 years old.
+Pap tests may detect changes to the cervix caused by HPV.

 - STD screenings.
-If you're sexually active or develop symptoms, ask your doctor to test for chlamydia, gonorrhea, genital warts and other STDs.
+If you're sexually active or develop symptoms, ask your doctor to test for STDs.

 - HIV tests.
 Every woman should be tested for HIV at least once.
-If you practice risky sexual behavior or have had multiple sex partners since your last test, get tested once a year.
+If you practice risky sexual behavior or have multiple sex partners, you may need to get tested more often.

-See your doctor right away if you have unusual pain, discomfort, blisters, sores or bleeding in your genitals.
-And until you see your doctor, don't have sex or engage in any type of sexual activity.
+See your doctor right away if you have unusual pain, discomfort, bleeding, blisters or sores.
+And until you see your doctor, don't have sex and don’t engage in any type of sexual activity.